What To See In Rome Off The Beaten Path: 37 Best Hidden Gems In Rome

 EUR

-In the following decades, EUR was completed and people as well as businesses started moving there.
+In the following decades, the EUR project was completed anyways and people as well as businesses started moving there.
 It’s an interesting place to visit to admire examples of Fascist architecture.
-Make sure to stop by the Palazzo della Civiltà Italiana.

 Rome hidden gems